The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 But the kind of money you will make will depend on both the level of degree you earn and the career path you pick.
 A few options you can pursue with degrees in business include:

 Of course, every industry has its own standard salary levels, based on expertise that is specific to the field.
 These median numbers may not reflect what you can expect with more advanced education and experience, either.
-Top executives in the upper ten percent of the profession, for example, earn more than $208,000 each year.
-And benefits packages in some industries, like healthcare and technology, can be enormously lucrative even beyond your paycheck.
+Top executives in the upper ten percent of the profession, for example, earn more than $208,000 each year according to BLS figures.
+And benefits packages in some industries, like healthcare and technology, can be quite generous too.

 Entrepreneurs, of course, set their own salaries.
 It can be boom or bust, but if you decide to start your own business, your success is entirely in your hands.